QueenieCplusplus/GAE/README.md

        npm start

  * 3.4, and see the result in the browser, after clicking on "preview on port 8080" tab in console.

+# Revsion in GAE

+* 3.5, run app after typing the cmd line in shell.

+       gcloud app deploy

+ * 3.6, see new web page which is deployed using the url http://<proj-id>.appspot.com

+       gcloud app browse